-Manhattan GMAT’s score guarantee?
+Manhattan Prep’s GMAT score guarantee?
 There is none.
 Want to retake a course?
 That will cost you $399.
 Want a refund because you weren’t happy with the course?
-All payments made to Manhattan GMAT are nonrefundable.
-We urge you to Google “Manhattan GMAT refund policy” and see for yourself.
+All payments made to Manhattan Prep are nonrefundable.
+We urge you to Google “Manhattan Prep refund policy” and see for yourself.

-Manhattan GMAT Has Been Owned by Kaplan Since 2009
+Manhattan Prep Has Been Owned by Kaplan Since 2009

 For the first eight years of its existence, Manhattan GMAT grew through word of mouth to become a major independent player in GMAT prep.
 Unfortunately for today’s students, that changed when Kaplan acquired the company in 2009.
-As is often the case when a large company adds a smaller one to its portfolio of brands, things have started to change at Manhattan GMAT (now also known as Manhattan Prep).
+As is often the case when a large company adds a smaller one to its portfolio of brands, things have started to change at Manhattan Prep.

-The regime change generated turnover among Manhattan GMAT’s instructors and managers, and some insiders report a decline in company morale.
-It is now indisputable: Manhattan GMAT is no longer the same company it was before it was acquired by Kaplan.
+The regime change generated turnover among Manhattan Prep’s instructors and managers, and some insiders report a decline in company morale.
+It is now indisputable: Manhattan Prep is no longer the same company it was before it was acquired by Kaplan.

 Be Careful When Counting Classroom Hours

-Manhattan GMAT advertises that it offers “54 hours of class time & coaching,” but many GMAT students don’t realize that this only includes 27 hours of actual course instruction.
-The other 27 hours are online meetings only devoted to reviewing homework problems.
+Manhattan Prep advertises that it offers “54 hours of class time & coaching,” but many prospective students don’t realize that this only includes 27 hours of actual course instruction.
+The other 27 hours – three hours per week for nine weeks – are online meetings devoted to reviewing homework problems.

-By contrast, Veritas Prep advertises 36 hours of classroom time, and this means that you really get 36 hours of classroom time (whether you enroll in an in-person or online course) with a Veritas Prep GMAT instructor.
+By contrast, Veritas Prep advertises 36 hours of classroom time, and this means that you really get 36 hours of course instruction, led by a Veritas Prep GMAT instructor.
 You also have access to our entire Veritas Prep GMAT On Demand pre-recorded, high-definition GMAT course, available online any time for one year from when you enroll.
 If you’re taking one of our Live Online GMAT courses, you also get access to the recording of every one of your own classes (not just any class, but the classes from the exact course in which you enrolled).
 Building on that, we also offer more than 12 hours of Skillbuilder online videos for viewing before each course, so you can make the most of those instructor-led hours in the classroom.

-We didn’t forget about live online homework help, either.
-For 14 hours every week, Veritas Prep students have access to a live online classroom in which they can ask questions and get help from an experienced Veritas Prep GMAT instructor.
+Our students get plenty of live online homework help, too.
+For 14 hours every week for one full year, Veritas Prep students have access to a live online classroom in which they can ask questions and get help from an experienced Veritas Prep GMAT instructor.
 Every Veritas Prep GMAT student has access to this resource for 12 months, no strings attached.

 Up-to-Date and Accurate Practice Tests

-Veritas Prep launched entirely new computer-adaptive GMAT practice tests in July, 2013, while numerous former insiders confirm that Manhattan GMAT’s practice tests have not changed significantly in years.
+Veritas Prep launched entirely new computer-adaptive GMAT practice tests in July, 2013, while numerous former insiders confirm that Manhattan Prep’s practice tests have not changed significantly in years.

-Veritas Prep’s new homegrown practice tests are built on the same Item Response Theory that is behind the official GMAT’s scoring algorithm.
+Veritas Prep’s practice tests – which were built in-house – are based on the same Item Response Theory that is behind the official GMAT’s scoring algorithm.
 (GMAC had no involvement with the development of our own GMAT practice tests.)
-Using data from more than half a million responses from more than 20,000 test takers, we built an all-new testing system that not only feels like the real thing, but also generates what many believe to be the most accurate practice test scores in the industry.
+Using data from more than 23 million responses from more than 200,000 test takers, we built an all-new testing system that not only feels like the real thing, but also generates what many believe to be the most accurate practice test scores in the industry.